nicjaws/cryptoreact/README.md

-Simple cryptocurrency value, using the API coinmarketcap with axios.
+Simple search cryptocurrency value, using the API coinmarketcap with axios.

 to run: